gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Later Milestones

+## Story: Improved DSL for platform-specific tool chain configuration (Part 1)

+The Gradle model for native binaries will describe the concepts of Build Type and Platform in abstract terms, not specific to a particular tool chain.
+It is the job of the tool chain to map these concepts to concrete command-line arguments where possible.

+This story improves the mechanism whereby a tool chain supplies arguments specific to a Platform for compiling/linking etc, and makes this consistent with the way that tool arguments are configured in a tool chain.
+A future story will improve this mechanism.

+### Implementation

+* Split `ConfigurableToolChain` (with the GccTool methods) out of `PlatformConfigurableToolChain`
+* Replace `PlatformConfigurableToolChain.addPlatformConfiguration` with `PlatformConfigurableToolChain.target(Platform..., Action<ConfigurableToolChain>)`
+* Replace the built-in `TargetPlatformConfiguration` actions with `Action<ConfigurableToolChain>`
+* If `PlatformConfigurableToolChain.target()` is called on a tool chain, then the default target configurations are removed.

+### User visible changes

+    model {
+        toolChains {
+            gcc(Gcc) {
+                // Default platform support is _replaced_ by configured support

+                // Build for 'platforms.sparc' with no additional arguments target(platforms.sparc)

+                // Build for 'platforms-ultrasparc' with different executable target(platforms.ultrasparc) {
+                    cppCompiler.executable "foo-bar"
+                }

+                // Build for any windows platform with these args target(platforms.matching { operatingSystem == operatingSystems.windows } ) {
+                    cppCompiler.withArguments { args ->
+                        args.replace("foo", "bar")
+                        args.add("-m32")
+                    }
+                }
+            }
+        }
+    }

+### Test cases

+* Configure a GCC tool chain that creates x86 binaries when targeting amd64
+* Configure a GCC tool chain that cannot create x86 binaries
+* Configure a GCC tool chain that always uses a custom compiler arg when targeting x86

+### Open issues

+* When no Platform architecture/os is defined, assume the current platform architecture/os, not the tool chain default.
+    * This will require detecting the current platform, and supplying the correct tool chain arguments when building.

 ## Story: Improved DSL for tool chain configuration

 This story improves the DSL for tweaking arguments for a command-line tool that is part of a tool chain, and extends this